dylanljones/pyrekordbox/INSTALLATION.md

 ### Windows

+The easiest method to install SQLCipher on Windows is to build [sqlcipher3] against an amalgamation of the SQLite3 source code.

 1. **Install [Visual Studio Community Edition][VS]**

    Make sure to select all the GCC options (VC++, C++, etc) in the installation process.